 Summer Camp Financial Assistance

 We offer financial assistance to participants 17 and younger who are city residents and qualify financially.
-Applications can be picked up at your local community center or downloaded online.
+Applications will be available beginning in February 2020.

 R.E.C. vs. Specialty Camps